Membership problems in braid groups and Artin groups

-Since all sufficiently high powers of the generators of a right-angled Artin group again generate a right-angled Artin group \cite{Crisp2001}, it follows that if $A(\Gamma) \leq \B_n$ for some finite graph $\Gamma$, then we also have $A(\Gamma) \leq \PB_n$ by considering powers of the generators, where the powers are sufficiently large multiples of $[\B_n : \PB_n] = n!$.
-In particular, $A(\Gamma) \leq \B_n$ if and only if $A(\Gamma) \leq \PB_n$.
+It follows from the main result of \cite{Crisp2001} that if $A(\Gamma)$ is a right-angled Artin group with generating set $V$ (defined by the presentation in equation \eqref{Eq:raag-presentation}) then for any natural number $k \in \mathbb{N}$ with $k \geq 2$ the subgroup of $A(\Gamma)$ generated by the set of powers $\{ v^k : v \in V \}$ is again isomorphic to the group $A(\Gamma)$.
+Hence by taking powers which are sufficiently large multiples of $[\B_n : \PB_n] = n!$ it is not difficult to see that the following statement holds: for every finite graph $\Gamma$, there is a subgroup of $\B_n$ that is isomorphic to $A(\Gamma)$ if and only if there is a subgroup of $\PB_n$ that is isomorphic to $A(\Gamma)$.
 Thus, all undecidability results above for $\B_n$ with $n \geq 4$ also hold for $\PB_n$ with $n \geq 4$.
 To see that all the statements in Theorem~\ref{Thm:Undecidability-b4} remain true for the pure braid group $\PB_4$, it simply suffices to note that $\gamma_0 \in \PB_4$.
 Similarly, when $n \leq 3$, since $\B_n$ has decidable rational subset membership problem and $\PB_n \leq \B_n$ it follows that the rational subset membership problem (along with all other decision problems discussion in this section) is decidable in $\PB_n$ when $n \leq 3$.